Design System Upgrade

 Overhaul the Design System

-I split the to-do list with Cassie, and we each take half of the tasks.
+I split the to-do list with the other designer on the team, so we each take half of the tasks.
 My main job was to optimize component settings and set up one-page documentation for each component.

-New designers joined the design system upgrade project in the summer semester, so I became the leader for the Design System Squad and guided new designers to facilitate design system documentation.
+At this point, two new designers joined the design system upgrade project, so I became the leader for the Design System Squad and guided new designers to facilitate design system documentation.

-Besides assigning tasks, I hosted the Design System Squad meeting with Cassie to plan our next steps.
-Later on, we also set up and led meetings with developers to discuss the handoff progress.
+Besides assigning tasks, I hosted the Design System Squad meeting to plan our next steps.
+Later on, I also set up and led meetings with developers to discuss the handoff progress.

 Implementation